sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 integrity measurements for files.

 The ISO-19770-2:2015 XML schema uses XML DSIG to support cryptographic signatures.
 CoSWID tags require a different signature scheme than this.
-COSE (CBOR Object Signing and Encryption) provides the required mechanism {{-cose-msg}}.
+COSE (CBOR Object Signing and Encryption) provides the required mechanism {{RFC8152}}.
 Concise SWID can be wrapped in a COSE Single Signer Data Object
 (COSE_Sign1) that contains a single signature.
 The following CDDL defines a more restrictive subset of header attributes allowed by COSE tailored to suit the requirements of Concise SWID tags.